-Stationary Extended Mode - Step Switch OFF (Step Remains Extended)
+Stationary Extended Mode - Step Switch OFF

+(Step Remains Extended)

-With the Step power switch in the OFF position the step will extend when the screen door is opened and will stay extended whether the door is opened or closed.
+With the Step power switch in the OFF position, the step will extend when the screen door is opened and will stay extended whether the door is opened or closed.

-This position is normally used to keep the step extended when parked at a campsite or whenever people will be entering and exiting the vehicle frequently.
+This position is normally used to keep the step extended when parked at a campsite or whenever people will be going in and out the vehicle frequently.